 Save layer files

-Default layer symbology is sometimes less than ideal.
-It's not your job to make cartographic decisions about the Christchurch data, but it may be helpful to create a few layer files as a starting point for others to visualize the data.
+As you have seen in your working maps, default layer symbology isn't always ideal.
+You haven't been concerned about the appearance of your maps, so you probably haven't changed any symbols.
+It's not your job to make cartographic decisions about the Christchurch data, but it may be useful to create some layer files as a starting point for others to visualize the data.

 - Make the map view active.